We look forward to seeing you at Hope East Queens! Here are some frequently asked questions that you may find helpful:

 What should I do during the offering time?

-Every Sunday gathering we have time for people to consider giving to Hope Church NYC.
+Every Sunday gathering we have time for people to consider giving to Hope East Queens.
 If you are new here, please do not feel obligated to give anything.
 Giving is for those who have committed to our church and feel led to support the mission and values that we stand for.
 The offering goes towards serving the neighborhood of Bayside, Queens and the city of New York, various missions works, our local missional communities, staff salaries, and other costs associated with running a church service such as rent and supplies.

 What should I do during Communion?